GlobalFishingWatch/vessel-classification/pipeline/README.md

 In subdirectory `scala`, the feature/ports/encounter pipeline.

 The various projects are built using the Scala build tool `sbt`.
-SBT has a repl, which can be entered using the checked-in `sbt` script in the `pipeline` directory.
+SBT has a repl, which can be entered using by running the `sbt` command in the `pipeline` directory.
 Some commands:

 * To compile: 'compile'.
 * To run: 'run'.